Dat1247/jiraclone-FE/README.md

-Here's link [demo](http://jiraclone-hqd.surge.sh) of project.
-It is deployed on surge.sh This project is built with ReactJS and some library like:
+Here is link [demo](http://jiraclone-hqd.surge.sh) of project.
+It is deployed on surge.sh.

+This project is built with ReactJS and some library like:
   - Redux, Redux-saga: to management state of project
   - React-router-dom v6: Redirect page